LuvDaSun/xhr-polyfill/README.md

 - add the server html file tou your server(s);
 - configure the client script.

-After you have done that you may usr the XMLHttpRequest object for making cross domain requests.
+After you have done that you may use the XMLHttpRequest object for making cross domain requests.

 ## How does it work?